 oil dropper plant seeds

-Most people don’t know the benefits of CBD.
+Most people are unaware of the benefits of CBD.
 Many athletes have found the best way to consume CBD oil for better fitness.
 Those who discover the therapeutic benefits of CBD find these products an essential supplement to their workouts.

 CBD is beneficial for both pre-workout and muscle recovery after exercise.
 After an intense workout, you may feel sore, tense, and tired.
 Many people take non-steroidal anti-inflammatory drugs (NSAIDs) like Ibuprofen to numb these symptoms.

-The disadvantage of NSAID is they come with many adverse effects, especially when used regularly.
+The disadvantage of NSAIDs is that they come with many adverse effects, mainly when used regularly.
 CBD offers a more potent but far less toxic alternative.

 There are several methods to take CBD, depending on the desired outcome.
-It’s typically sold as CBD oil that can come prepared in various ways.
+It’s typically sold as CBD oil that comes in various forms.

 1. Tincture